← Back

 5. 5Build — infrastructure, quality gates, AI governance, and CI are already in place

-On subsequent runs, /helper.sync-project reconciles the plan against an updated brief.
+On subsequent runs, the project sync reconciles the plan against an updated brief.
 It is the single lifecycle prompt for taking a project from blank brief to evolving execution plan.

 Beyond a copilot